reflectoring/reflectoring.github.io/content/blog/2022/2022-03-07-spring-boot-application-info.md

   </excludeInfoProperties>
 </configuration>
 ```
-To know more details you can refer to the official Spring Boot [documentation](https://docs.spring.io/spring-boot/docs/current/maven-plugin/reference/htmlsingle/#goals-build-info).
+ Please refer to the official Spring Boot [documentation](https://docs.spring.io/spring-boot/docs/current/maven-plugin/reference/htmlsingle/#goals-build-info) to know more.

 Now, it's time to see how we can achieve the same output using the Spring Boot Gradle plugin.

 ### Using Gradle Plugin
 The easiest way to add the build info is using the plugin DSL.
-In the `building.gradle` file we need to add the following block:
+In the `build.gradle` file, we need to add the following block:
 ```gradle
 springBoot {
   buildInfo()
 }
 ```

 If we sync the Gradle project now, we can see a new task `bootBuildInfo` is available for use.
 Running the task will generate similar `build/resources/main/META-INF/build-info.properties` file with build info (derived from the project).
-Using the DSL we can customize existing or add new properties:
+Using the DSL we can customize existing values or add new properties:
 ```gradle
 springBoot {
   buildInfo {